pamlane/streamsx.documentation/docs/beamrunner/release/1.2.0/objstor.md

   file: io
   title: I/O options
 next:
-  file: issues
+  file: performance
-  title: Limitations and known issues
+  title: Performance considerations
 ---

 You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.